vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   NOTE: Some hydrogen-producing bacteria are needed to create the conditions for methanogens.
-But, the level of hydrogen-producing bacteria may not be high enough to be in the SIBO range, or the hydrogen-producing bacteria may just be in the large intestine.
+But, the level of hydrogen-producing bacteria may not be high enough to be in the SIBO range, or the hydrogen-producing bacteria may just be in the large intestine (in which case it wouldn't be SIBO) while the methanogens could still potentially move into the small intestine.

   It doesn't look like there is a lot of clarity on the cause of IMO.
 One route is SIBO leading to IMO, with food poisoning leading to SIBO, but this isn't the dominant path.
 See [here](https://youtu.be/J-sgU-CCNrc?t=410) for a claimed list of causes.

+  It also seems unclear to me if IMO can be strictly limited to the large bowel (LIMO?) or strictly limited to the small bowel (SIMO?) or if it always spreads out across both.
+This is relevant to me because perhaps my symptoms fit only LIMO and not SIMO.
+My understanding is that if it's only LIMO, the impact on motility, digestion, and absorption will be much more limited, and that is more consistent with my symptoms so far.

 Which of these if any do I have?